drwangxian/deeper-wider-melody/README.md

-Xian Wang, "*Enhancing Vocal Melody Extraction by Exploring Multiple Levels of Contexts*," under review.
+Xian Wang, "*Enhancing Vocal Melody Extraction with Multilevel Contexts*," under review.

 This is the accompanying code for the above paper.